Measurement of the W boson decay branching fraction ratio $\mathcal{B}$(W $\to$ cq) / $\mathcal{B}$(W $\to$ $\mathrm{q\bar{q}'}$) in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 In the semileptonic \ttbar charm signal events, the electric charges of the isolated lepton and the muon from the \PQc hadron decay are opposite.
 We refer to these events as opposite-sign (OS) events.
 We impose the OS condition as an additional selection requirement for the \PQc-tagged data sample.

 In most of the backgrounds, the number of OS events is the same as the number of events for which the charges of the isolated lepton and the muon in the jet are the same, which we refer to as same-sign (SS) events.
 This applies to events \PQc-tagged by the presence of a muon from the decay of a pion or a kaon within a jet, or to events \PQc-tagged by muons from \PQb jets in \ttbar events, where the production of a \bb pair from the \ttbar decay ensures symmetric contributions from OS and SS events.
 Additionally, heavy quark-antiquark pairs, generated, for example, by gluon splitting in the PS and involving muons in their decay chain, also produce charge-symmetric events.
 These charge-symmetric backgrounds can be estimated from the SS data sample leveraging the \OSeqSS background symmetry.
 For this reason, in the statistical analysis described in Section~\ref{sec:res}, the expectation for OS events in data will be modeled by the sum of the \OSSS subtracted simulation yields and the SS data events.
 This approach removes the need for the simulation to estimate the charge-symmetric background contribution.
+The SS data and MC yields differ by approximately 10\%.

 The selected data sample containing one \PQc-tagged jet consists of 17\,973 OS and 4097 SS events.
 Figure~\ref{fig:cmuons} shows relevant kinematic distributions of the muon inside the tagged \PQc jets, illustrating the good agreement between data and simulation.
+In this figure, the normalization of the semileptonic \ttbar simulation, after applying the \lj selection criteria and before charm tagging, has been scaled to match the data.
 The displayed distributions correspond to \OSSS subtracted yields, both for the data and the simulations.
 The gray band in the predictions accounts for the systematic uncertainties discussed in Section~\ref{sec:syst}.
+The \PQc-tagged jet sample has a high purity of 97\% in \PQc jets.
+The only significant residual contribution after \OSSS subtraction arises from dileptonic \ttbar events, where a muon from the decay of one \PW boson overlaps with a light jet.
+This contribution is inherently OS, since the muon inside the jet carries a charge opposite to that of the isolated lepton from the decay of the other \PW boson.